BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 For information on accounts, please see https://bananacrumbs.us/faq

 - Plans
-  - TempMail Plus, TempMail Ultra, and TempMail Titanium plans offered by BananaCrumbs, LLC. start above our TempMail Basic offerings and include accumulatively additional benefits and features as price generally increases, which paying users with a BananaCrumbs ID and TempMail Account may utilize.
+  - TempMail Plus and TempMail Ultra plans offered by BananaCrumbs, LLC. start above our TempMail Basic offerings and include accumulatively additional benefits and features as price generally increases, which paying users with a BananaCrumbs ID and TempMail Account may utilize.
   - We reserve the right to add offerings or remove offerings of premium plans at any time.
 Users will continue to receive the plan benefits until the end of the billing cycle if a change to any premium plan(s) occurs.
   - For more information on individual plans, please see https://tempmail.lol/pricing

 - Billing
   - You may purchase time for BananaCrumbs services through our specific, linked pages in this agreement.
 These are not subscriptions, but rather an arbitrary amount of time added to your BananaCrumbs ID based on the package which you may select and pay for, which provides access to premium benefits and features once selected and paid for.
-  - Purchases are not automatically reoccurring.
+  - Purchases are  automatically reoccurring.
   - The time added to your BananaCrumbs ID is counted as an amount of days from payment acceptance depending on the selected package.

 - Promotions